-BITS DESCRIPTION TYPE DEFAULT 31 the RX remain a FIFO Fast Forward (RX_FFWD): Writing a '1' to this bit causes data FIFO to fast-forward to the start of the next frame.
-This bit will high until the RX data FIFO fast-forward operation has completed.
-It is should be issued to the RX data FIFO while this bit is high.
-Please refer to section "Receive Data FIFO Fast Forward" on R/W SC 0b page 60 for detailed information regarding the use of RX_FFWD.
-30-0 Reserv ed RO -
+BITS DESCRIPTION TYPE DEFAULT 31 RX Data FIFO Fast Forward (RX_FFWD): Writing a '1' to this bit causes the RX data FIFO to fast-forward to the start of the next frame.
+This bit will remain high until the RX data FIFO fast-forward operation has completed.
+No reads should be issued to the RX data FIFO while this bit is high.
+R/W SC 0b Note: Please refer to section "Receive Data FIFO Fast Forward" on page 53 for detailed information regarding the use of RX_FFWD.
+30-0 Reserved RO -